ibm-watson-data-lab/ibmseti/README.md

 in [Bluemix](https://console.ng.bluemix.net/docs/services/AnalyticsforApacheSpark/index.html).

-It's now up to you to create new features and find better algorithms to search this vast amount of radio-signal data to find signals that could be signs of extraterrestrial intelligent life.
+It's now up to you to create new features and find better algorithms to search this vast amount of radio-signal data for evidence of extraterrestrial intelligence.

 ### License